pivot-access-ltd/bma-offline-docs/src/configuration-settings-reference-6347.md

 - *enable_third_party_drivers*: Enable the installation of proprietary drivers (i.e. HPVSA).
 - *enlist_commissioning*: Whether to run commissioning during enlistment..
 Enables running all built-in commissioning scripts during enlistment.
 - *force_v1_network_yaml*: Always use the legacy v1 YAML (rather than Netplan format, also known as v2 YAML) when composing the network configuration for a machine..
 - *hardware_sync_interval*: Hardware Sync Interval.
-The interval to send hardware info to MAAS fromhardware sync enabled machines, in systemd time span syntax.
+The interval to send hardware info to MAAS from hardware sync enabled machines, in systemd time span syntax.
 - *http_proxy*: Proxy for APT or YUM and HTTP/HTTPS.
 This will be passed onto provisioned nodes to use as a proxy for APT or YUM traffic.
 MAAS also uses the proxy for downloading boot images.
 If no URL is provided, the built-in MAAS proxy will be used.
 - *kernel_opts*: Boot parameters to pass to the kernel by default.
 - *maas_auto_ipmi_cipher_suite_id*: MAAS IPMI Default Cipher Suite ID.
 The default IPMI cipher suite ID to use when connecting to the BMC via ipmitools        Available choices are*: '' (freeipmi-tools default), '12' (12 - HMAC-MD5::MD5-128::AES-CBC-128), '17' (17 - HMAC-SHA256::HMAC_SHA256_128::AES-CBC-128), '3' (3 - HMAC-SHA1::HMAC-SHA1-96::AES-CBC-128), '8' (8 - HMAC-MD5::HMAC-MD5-128::AES-CBC-128).